 Ease of Use

 The base features are relatively straightforward.
 Once the lantern is charged, you can control the light modes using the power button on the lantern itself.
 Press once to turn on either color mode, 180- or 360 degrees of white light.
 Wait a couple of seconds and press the power button again to turn it off.
 Holding the button down in any of the modes also dims or brightens the light.
 The trick is that the lantern will 'remember' which mode it was last in before it was turned off, so the order of the settings may appear to be different even though it's running through the same three modes.

 The legs fold down easily and can adjust to either keep the lantern upright or angled up or down.
 The legs also act as a loop to hang the lantern on a tree, however, the product is so heavy that we had trouble finding branches above head height that it wouldn't pull down or slide off of.

 The weight of this product is the downfall of its durability.
-Though it's more water repellent than it looks, if the BaseLantern XL is dropped (or falls off a branch) onto a hard surface, we suspect that the hard light cover would crack.
+Though it's more water repellent than it looks, if the BaseLantern XL is dropped (or falls off a branch) onto a hard surface, we suspect that the brittle light cover would crack.
+It's hefty, it's just not that outdoorsy.